MinecraftForge/Documentation/docs/datagen/server/tags.md

 // In some TagProvider#addTags
 this.tag(EXAMPLE_TAG)
-  .add(EXAMPLE_OBJECT) // Adds an object to the tag .addOptional(new ResourceLocation("othermod", "other_object")) // Adds an object from another mod to the tag
+  .add(EXAMPLE_OBJECT) // Adds an object to the tag .addOptional(ResourceLocation.fromNamespaceAndPath("othermod", "other_object")) // Adds an object from another mod to the tag

 this.tag(EXAMPLE_TAG_2)
   .addTag(EXAMPLE_TAG) // Adds a tag to the tag